 About Karen Evennett, journalist & copywriter

-Karen’s passion for real life journalism means her work features regularly on the pages of That’s Life, Take A Break and Prima, while her nose for a quirky news story has led to stories such as The 60p Injection that can boost your flagging energy and The GPs who practice alternative medicine and When an itch in pregnancy is a sign your baby is at risk in the Daily Mail, and Blue Monday in the Guardian.
+As a contributing health editor, I’ve written monthly and weekly health news spreads for Woman’s Own, Cosmopolitan, Prima and Candis.
+As a feature writer, I’ve brought hundreds of medical case studies to life for titles like That’s Life and Take A Break.
+And, with my nose for a quirky news story, I’ve loved finding stories like The 60p Injection that can boost your flagging energy and The GPs who practice alternative medicine and When an itch in pregnancy is a sign your baby is at risk in the Daily Mail, and Blue Monday in the Guardian.